Tosagua

-Tosagua is a city of Ecuador, on the river Carrizal, seat of the namesake Tosagua Canton, located in the northwestern part of Manabí Province.
+Tosagua is a city in Ecuador, with a population of 11,317, and the seat of Tosagua Canton.
+It is located on the river Carrizal in the northwestern part of Manabí Province.
 Its name comes from the native tribe called The Tosahuas.
 Founded as a county on January 20, 1984, after approval by Congress and the president of the republic Osvaldo Hurtado Larrea.
 In the city are the main institutions and organizations Tosagua council.
-Has an area of 377.40 square kilometers and is the geographical axis of what is known as the northern part of Manabí.
+Tasagua Canton has an area of 381.6 square kilometers and is the geographical axis of what is known as the northern part of Manabí.

+Economy

 It is a prosperous area with outstanding traditional planting and harvesting a variety of nutritious fruits coastal area, such as cocoa, coffee, banana, cassava, maize, among others.